Ministry of Defence of Armenia: Building

 It is currently located at a building on 5 Bagrevand Street, Yerevan.
-In 1993, the building of the former hospital complex was handed over to the Ministry for the construction of a new building complex of the Ministry of Defense, but due to the lack of financial means, no construction was initiated.
-On the day of the 17th anniversary of Armenia's independence in 2008, the new building of the Ministry of Defense was officially opened.
+In 1993, the building of the former hospital complex was handed over to the Ministry for the construction of a new building complex of the Ministry of Defence, but due to the lack of financial means, no construction was initiated.
+On the day of the 17th anniversary of Armenia's independence in 2008, the new building of the Ministry of Defence was officially opened.
 The main buildings of the complex, which covers an area of about 26 hectares, housed the Minister and his staff, the General Staff's Operative and Communication Department, rear services, a board hall for 380 people, a banquet hall, a canteen, fitness halls, and clinics.
 Auxiliary buildings include a swimming pool, boiler room, sports grounds and complex, checkpoints, barracks, centralized communication system, shooting range, a closed and spacious parking lot and a large helipad.
 The construction cost of the complex was 13 billion drams.
 The Russian "Ingeocom-Yerevan" company was recognized as the general contractor for the construction of the complex.